chrisjberry/datafluencyCB/docs/01_simple_regression.md

 \

-To view the residuals, again use the `augment()` function in the `broom` package (this time without including `newdata`).
+To view the residuals, again use the `augment()` function in the `broom` package, this time without including `newdata`.
 The residual for each observation is given in the column `.resid`